bloominstituteoftechnology/grail-diary-part-1/README.md

 ## Instructions

 Please fork and clone this repository.
 Create a new Xcode project inside of the cloned repository.
-Use the single view app template and name it "GrailDairy"
+Use the single view app template and name it "GrailDiary"

 ### Storyboard Tasks